Music

 What Music Can Never Do

 I played tune constantly after my daughter was born.
-As I held her in my palms, beholding the ones abnormal, starry eyes that best stared outward, the eyes of the one that didn’t have any of the outdoor international in them, at the least now not but, I stored up a consistent, low-degree burble of the track.
-I played matters I preferred, of the route.
-However, the desire of tune wasn’t the factor.
-The factor turned into to soothe her, to offer her an ecosystem that turned into as wealthy and complete and welcome as possible.
-She became new to the physical global, and I ought to sense her discomfort with her body now that she no longer floated freed from gravity, now that she should fall.
+As I held her in my palms, beholding the abnormal, starry eyes that best stared outward, the eyes of the one that didn’t have any of the outdoor international in them, at least now not, but I stored up a consistent, low-degree burble of the track.
+I played matters I preferred of the route.
+However, the desire for the tune wasn’t the factor.
+The factor turned to soothe her, offering her an ecosystem that became as wealthy and complete and welcome as possible.
+She became new to the physical world, and I ought to sense her discomfort with her body now that she no longer floated freed from gravity, now that she should fall.
 When she became startled, her hands splayed out instinctively, and her arms curled like a tumbling child monkey grabbing at a tree department.

 The track changed into a piece with my growing and falling breath, with the diminished lights, with the constant rocking to alleviate the pressure on her digestive gadget, with the milk coming into her mouth through her mom’s breast.
 All of it turned into meant to telegraph a few types of messages to her, informing her brain stem what domestic felt, smelled, and sounded like.
 Neil Young, Raffi, Daft Punk’s “Get Lucky,” Mozart String Trios, Bert and Ernie, whatever.
 I had to fill her senses.
 Anything would do.